nspcc-dev/neo-exporter/README.md

 After `Jebudo` release monitor can be attached to [neofs-dev-env](https://github.com/nspcc-dev/neofs-dev-env).
-Go to `docker/docker-compose.devenv.yml` file, make sure that contract script hashes are correct, specify image version for neofs-net-monitor and then run `make up-devenv` and `make down-devenv` commands.
+Go to `docker/docker-compose.devenv.yml` file, make sure that NeoFS contract script hash is correct, and run `make up-devenv` command.